-I’ll tell you the simple formula for success.
+I’ll tell you the simple formula for success at reading music.
 It has three stages:

 1. Teach the notes, the numbers, get the kids to decipher the commands and play the correct keys as best they can, with whatever finger comes to their mind

 2. Introduce the idea of five fingers, slowly, as a game, as a joke.
 I always say, when they play with only their index finger, “Oh, you were born with only one finger on each hand!
 Wait!
 I see other fingers under there, all curled up!”
 Try that 50 times and they will start using more fingers all by themselves, I guarantee it.

 3. Rhythm is best left to last.
 The only thing I do at this point is to play rhythm games.
 I never, ever insist on rhythm in a piece of printed music, numbers or sheet.

 Don’t even think of rhythm in the usual sense for first graders.
 Better to try simple rhythm games like “fours” that give children the idea of regularity, of pattern, of repetition.